apache/tvm/docs/dev/virtual_machine.rst

 How do we support heterogenous execution?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Heterogenous execution should work out of the box assuming we have annotated the appropriate device copies.
 In order to do this properly we need to run the device annotation and copying passes.
-We forsee nothing too complex in this work.